ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 connection.
 All functions involved in ACK processing additionally have implicit access to the the (RS) for for the rate sample populated processing that ACK.

+In this document, the unit of all volumes of data is bytes, the unit of all times is seconds, and the unit of all data rates is bytes per second.
+Implementations MAY use other units, such as bits and bits per second, or packets and packets per second, as long as the implementation applies conversions as appropriate.
+However, since packet sizes can vary due to changes in MTU or application message sizes, data rates computed in packets per second can be inaccurate, and thus it is RECOMMENDED that BBR implementations use bytes and bytes per second.

 In this document, "acknowledged" or "delivered" data means any transmitted data that the remote transport endpoint has confirmed that it has received, e.g., via a QUIC ACK Range {{RFC9000}}, TCP cumulative acknowledgment